-Chapter 3 - Our assessment of Transpower's TPM expenditure and our amendments to Transpower's IPP determination
+Chapter 3 - Our assessment of Transpower's TPM expenditure and our draft amendments to Transpower's IPP determination

-- 32. This chapter sets out: - 32.1 the information Transpower provided us in support of our reconsideration of Transpower's IPP for DY22; - 32.2 our consultation process and summary of submission received; - 32.3 our decision; and - 32.4 our reasons for amending the Transpower IPP determination allowing Transpower to recover its actual expenditure on the development and implementation of the new TPM for DY22.
+- 42. This chapter sets out: - 42.1 the information Transpower has provided us in support of our reconsideration of Transpower's IPP for DY22 and - 42.2 our draft decisions and reasons proposing to amend the Transpower IPP determination allowing Transpower to recover its actual expenditure on the development and implementation of the new TPM for DY22.